Here is our review of the 7 best espresso beans.

 Espresso beans are exactly the same as regular coffee beans.
 They just tend to have a darker roast and are grounded to a finer size.
 But what’s great about the beans listed below is they work well with other coffee makers too.

 Today I will be listing the 7 espresso beans that are suited for different people as it all really does come down to personal preference.

 I find that Coffee Bros Espresso Roast is the best espresso bean overall.
-If you enjoy a flavorful, unique tasting coffee that’s ideally roasted for espresso, then this one’s for you.
+If you enjoy a flavorful, unique-tasting coffee that’s ideally roasted for espresso, then this one’s for you.